snd/zuvor/README.md

 - make sure travis is working
 - npm publish

+---

-uses and includes a set and a dag datatype
+uses and includes a set and a graph datatype

 ---